Fire HD: Hardware

 The Fire tablets feature multi-touch touchscreen LCD screens.
 The first generation 7" model contains a Texas Instruments OMAP 4460 processor, while the 8.9" model uses an OMAP 4470 processor.
 All three models feature Dolby audio and stereo speakers.
 The 7" model's speakers are dual-driver, while the 8.9" model's are single-driver.
 The device has two Wi-Fi antennas on the 2.4 GHz and 5 GHz bands which utilize MIMO to improve reception.
 The Fire HD also added Bluetooth connectivity allowing users to connect an array of wireless accessories including keyboards.
 The first generation models have an HDMI port, but this is missing from future generations.

-In June 2016, Amazon released a version of the Fire HD 10 that has an aluminum exterior instead of plastic like the other Fire tablets, and is available at the same price as the plastic version.
+In June 2016, Amazon released a version of the fifth-generation Fire HD 10 that has an aluminum exterior instead of plastic like the other Fire tablets, and is available at the same price as the plastic version.

 The first Fire HD model to get an octa-core processor was the HD 10 tablet released in 2019.
 USB-C replaced the microUSB for charging in the HD 10 in 2019 and the HD 8 in 2020.
 The position of the front-facing camera was redesigned to permit landscape video chats in the HD 8 in 2020 and the HD 10 in 2021.
-Also higher RAM versions were released: 3GB RAM in the "HD 8 plus" in 2020 and 4GB RAM in the "HD 10 plus" in 2021.
+Also higher RAM versions were released: 3 GB RAM in the HD 8 Plus in 2020 and 4 GB RAM in the HD 10 Plus in 2021.

+In 2023, the introduction of the Fire Max 11 added many new features and technologies to the Fire tablet line.
+Most notably it included active stylus support.
+All previous models were limited to simple capacitive styluses that behave like a finger, without any enhanced accuracy or features that active styluses are capable of.
+The Max 11 also included a fingerprint sensor on the power button, as well as a special connector for an external keyboard.
+It was the first Fire model to ship without a 3.5 mm headphone socket, instead using USB audio over the USB-C connector.